 As a student, you can’t apply for these documents yourself.
 Instead, your university or college will apply on your behalf.
 This means that you will have to have been accepted at a university before the application for the permits can start.
 There is one exception: to get a place at some study programmes at universities of applied sciences, you need to be able to speak Dutch.
 In that case, you can apply to come to the Netherlands for a preparation year before your programme starts.
 Contact your university for more information.

 Another important thing is that your university or college needs to be a recognised sponsor in order to be able to apply for the permits for you.
 Fortunately all major universities and colleges are recognised sponsors.
-You can see a list of all sponsors here.
 Once you’ve chosen or applied for a study programme, contact your university.